sushnag22/Authenticator/README.md

 # Authenticator
-An Android app for authenticating users by consuming a RESTful web service with the help Retrofit and Gson.
+An Android app for authenticating users by consuming a RESTful web service with the help of Retrofit and Gson.

 RESTful webservice: https://authenticator-rest-api.herokuapp.com/